shasuruvalli/mslearn-synapse/Instructions/Labs/08-Synapse-Link-with-Dataverse.md

 9. The next step is to select the table to link, if you followed the directions from the pre-requesites, you will have a *Pet Name* table, select this table and then click **Save**

 ![Azure select Dataverse table to link](./images/select-table-to-link.png)
+## Query the Dataverse table in Synapse Analytics##

+1. If not already done, Sign into the [Azure portal](https://portal.azure.com).
+2. Navigate to the resource group that you've been working with.

 ## Delete Azure resources ##